J. Doyne Farmer: Predicting technological progress

 Although innovation might seem by its very nature to be unpredictable, in fact there are several empirical regularities that suggest the opposite.
 Together with several colleagues Farmer developed a theory for explaining Wright's law, which states that costs drop as a power law function of cumulative production.
 By gathering data on many different technologies, this can be shown to be closely related to Moore's law, which can be used to make reliable forecasts for technological progress under business as usual scenarios.
 Recently, in a paper in collaboration with J. McNerney, J. Savoie, F. Caravelli and V. Carvalho, it was shown that the position of an industry in the global production network is an important determinant of its long term growth.

 Macroeconomics and COVID19

-Responding to the COVID pandemic, together with François Lafond, Penny Mealy, Marco Pangallo, Anton Pichler and R. Maria del Rio Chanona, Farmer’s group at Oxford correctly predicted the impact of COVID on the UK economy.
+Responding to the COVID pandemic, together with François Lafond, Penny Mealy, Marco Pangallo, Anton Pichler and R. Maria del Rio Chanona, Farmer's group at Oxford correctly predicted the impact of COVID on the UK economy.
 In a separate effort, Asano et al. have shown how extending a standard macroeconomic model by assuming that households make their savings decisions by copying each other leads to behavior that resembles an endogenous business cycle.

 Other interests

 Farmer has written about science and adventure and is an avid sailor and backpacker.
-He is listed as member of BMLL Technologies Ltd, a Cambridge University spin-off working in the field of limit order book data and analytics.